ethouris/fmt/doc/tagged.rst

 <https://sektorvanskijlen.wordpress.com/2023/11/27/format-string-considered-not-exactly-that-harmless/>`_.

-Short version: My professional experience confirms that the way of formatting using C++'s ostream is in many ways superior to string-based formatting specification.
+Short version: My professional experience confirms that the way of formatting using C++'s ostream is in some ways superior to string-based formatting specification.
+The only bad design decision there was that format settings were provided as a stream state, but beside this it was highly advantageous over ``printf``:

+1. You just specify subsequent items to be printed in the order of specification.
-The only problem is the state-based setting structure, but it uses something that all languages have been always using, until C language came up with its ``printf``.
+This is something that was used everywhere, until C language came with its ``printf``, already since BASIC:
-For example, this is what you were using in one of the oldest programming languages,
-BASIC:

 .. code:: basic

    PRINT "origin="; left; ","; bottom; " dimensions="; (right-left); " x "; (top-bottom)

+And the same you have today in many languages, notably Python's ``print`` function or Javascript's ``console.log`` (some offer also interpolation, but it's not possible in C++).
 C++ simply offered the same thing, although due to the limitations of the first C++ standard and the lack of variadic functions (provided only in C++11), they had to use the operator overloading:

 .. code:: c++

    cout << "origin=" << left << "," << bottom << " dimensions="
         << (right-left) << " x " << (top-bottom);

-The C's ``printf`` function was simply a halfway between an idea to provide this facility through a function (which was good) and C language's limitations.
-Beside that it only provides disadvantages, even though so many people learned to live with them so hard that now they think this is useful and beautiful.
-And the problem isn't just in the fact that types are not automatically recognized and you need to use the right type tag for the value (which is the problem solved by {fmt} already).
-The problem is in the formatting string itself, and the resulting fact of mixing up the order of things that should appear in the resulting text.
+2. The use of language-provided manipulator names, even if need more effort to write, are clearer to people who are maintaining the code.

+The only reason why ``printf`` was created was to fit in the C language limitations.
+And the problem isn't in the need of explicit type specification in the format string, but the format string itself.
+It can be argued, of course, that the format string makes things clear as posing a formatting scheme, but this is true only if you use named tags, with having still the format specification close to the value being formatted.

 So my first approach was to expand on the original C++ standard's idea, just solve somehow the problem with state-based formatting settings.
 The solution was actually